Are your science sections suffering on the MCAT?

 Our goal is to show you how to get quick improvements in the Chem/Phys and Bio/Biochem sections, with advice, strategies, and recommendations that are straight from those high scorers who have dominated the MCAT.

-You give special attention to or focus on something either by highlighting or underlining.
+When studying we're inclined to give special attention to or focus on something either by highlighting or underlining.

 So for example, the average MCAT writer’s thought process goes something like this...